USING IRONBARCODE

 Module Program

-Private Sub Main(args As String())
+Sub Main(args As String())

-' Creating a barcode is as simple as:
+' Creating a barcode is simple:

 Dim myBarcode = BarcodeWriter.CreateBarcode("123456BCX65432", BarcodeWriterEncoding.Code128)

-' And save our barcode as in image:
+' Save the barcode as an image:

 myBarcode.SaveAsImage("myBarcode.jpeg")